Cloud Service Broker for Azure

 Cloud Service Broker for Azure includes the following key features:

 - Easily extensible and maintainable: Cloud Service Broker for Azure uses brokerpaks to expose services.
 If your target public cloud has a Terraform provider, you can provision services through a common interface using standard Cloud Foundry CLI (cf CLI) commands.
-For more information about brokerpaks, see Brokerpak in GitHub and the Terraform documentation.
+For more information about brokerpaks, see Brokerpak Introduction in GitHub.

 - One common broker for all brokered services: Cloud Service Broker for Azure decouples the service broker functionality from the catalog of services that it exposes.